chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

 * `name` string.
-Required, name_attibute.
+Required, name_attribute.
 The user-label to assign to the new thin volume.
 * `storage_system` IP address string.
 Required.
 IP address of the storage system being managed by the proxy.
 * `pool_id` string.
 The identifier of the storage pool from which the volume will be allocated.
 Required for thin volume creation.
 * `size_unit` string.
 Unit for "size".
 Possible values: 'bytes', 'b', 'kb', 'mb', 'gb', 'tb', 'pb, 'eb', 'zb', 'yb' .
 Required for thin volume creation.